Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/index.rst

 interfaces that are more common to objects.
 When describing my interface idea to someone who was very seasoned in the C language, he described the concept as being so alien to the C language, that it was like puring salt into the wounds of old C programmers.
 Hen the name C Salt (i.e.csalt).
+So without further adieu, lets pour some seasoning on our C-code and get started.

 .. note:: This library does not uses ``char`` or ``unsigned char`` data types to represent characters, but instead to represent 8-bit integers.
 Within this library char values are represented in string literals and the ``str`` derived data type